kalekdev/uni/semester-1/nus-1/notes.typ

 - Extracting shards of metal in medical treatments

 === Magnetic Dipoles
-Every permanent magnet must have a north and south pole - if it is cut a new pair of poles simply forms.
+Every permanent magnet must have a north and south pole - if it is cut a new pair of poles simply exists, because a pole is simply a macroscopic collection of dipole moments.
 Like poles repel and opposite poles attract, just like charges.

 However unlike charge, a monopole has never been observed and the possibility of its existence is uncertain (theoretical physics).

 Magnetic fields can be observed using ferromagnetic shavings or a compass, which are also magnetic dipoles and therefore align themselves tangentially along field lines.
 This also implies that they slightly affect the magnetic field itself, meaning smaller shavings are more accurate for visualizing the field.
 Ferrofluid is a good alternative.

 Magnetic dipoles can also be created by a current loops.
-This is seen at the atomic level, as the spin of elementary particles / electrons in orbitals lead to dipoles, meaning single atoms create and can be influenced by magnetic fields.
+This is seen at the atomic level, as the spin of certain elementary particles / electrons in orbitals lead to dipoles, meaning single atoms create and can be influenced by magnetic fields.
 Do not forget to use conventional current when applying this model to electron orbits!

 By convention, magnetic field lines around dipoles point from north to south:
 #figure(